• Courses

 So What’s the Plan?

-If you’re familiar with Google Ads tracking setup process via Google Tag Manager, is particularly the same.
+If you’re familiar with the Google Ads tracking setup process via Google Tag Manager, it is essentially the same for X (formerly Twitter).
 All you need to do is to:

-4. Make the tag (or tags) fire after certain interactions you want to track as conversions.
+5. Make the tag (or tags) fire after specific interactions you want to track as conversions.

-I have described the first 3 steps in this blog post, so before you continue, make sure you have also read Twitter Tracking Pixel + Google Tag Manager.
+I have described the first three steps in this blog post, so before you continue, make sure you have also read Twitter Tracking Pixel + Google Tag Manager.

 Twitter conversion tracking is closely related to remarketing.
-You’ll be using the same Twitter Tag Template in Google Tag Manager, but events will be different.
-In the blog post about Twitter Pixel, I have created a Twitter Pageview tag, in this blog post we’ll track more precise interactions, like signups or purchases.
+You’ll use the same Twitter Tag Template in Google Tag Manager (available in the Community Template Gallery), but events will differ.
+In the blog post about Twitter Pixel, I have created a Twitter Pageview tag; in this blog post, we’ll track more precise interactions, like signups or purchases.

 Subscribe and Get the Ebook - Real Book Img - GTM for Beginners

-For every interaction you want to track with Twitter, you’ll need to create a separate GTM Twitter tag.
-It will use the same Tracking ID pixel from your Universal Website tag but different tag events:
+For every interaction you want to track with Twitter, you’ll need to create a separate GTM Twitter event tag.
+It will use the same Tracking ID pixel from your Twitter Base tag but different tag events:

 Purchase tracking with Twitter Pixel and Google Tag Manager

-In this blog post, I will be focusing on purchase tracking (because I believe it is the most important conversion for most businesses).
-But the same implementation principle applies to other events as well.
+In this blog post, I will focus on purchase tracking (because I believe it is the most important conversion for most businesses).
+However, the same implementation principle applies to other events.

 The most robust option to track purchases is to ask a developer to push the purchase data to the Data Layer.
 Once the developer implements this, enable the GTM preview mode and make a test purchase.
-On the left side of the preview mode, you should see a purchase.
+You should see a purchase on the left side of the preview mode.
 Click it and then expand the API call.
 An example of that data could look something like this:

 By the way, if you want to learn more about data layer and purchase tracking, take a look at this course.

 In GTM, go to Variables > New > Data Layer Variable.
-Create the first variable, which is ecommerce.purchase.currency.
+Create the first variable, which is ecommerce.currency.
 Read this to learn more about why I entered the name like this.

-Then in GTM, go to Tags > New > Twitter Universal Website Tag and enter the following settings:
+Then, in GTM, go to Tags > New > Community Template Gallery >Twitter Event Tag and enter the following settings:

 I inserted the Twitter Pixel ID constant variable (created in the 1st chapter of this blog post).
 Also, I have selected the Purchase event.
 But we are not done yet.
 We could also send order value and currency together with the Purchase event.